-- Chambers staff
+- Chambers staff and contractors

 - Expert witnesses

-- Prosecution bodies
+- Prosecution and policing bodies

-- Regulatory, public or administrative bodies
+- · Regulatory, public or administrative bodies

 - · Court staff & officials

+- Judges

 - Clients

+- Candidates for staff positions, pupillage, tenancy, internships

 - References

 What data do I process about you?

 Depending on the type of work, I collect and process both personal data and special categories of personal data as defined in the UK GDPR.
 This may include: